opnfv/fuel/mcp/patches/README.md

 ==========================================

-This directory holds submodule fetching/patching scripts, intended for working with upstream Fuel components (fuel-library, ... , fuel-ui) in developing/applying OPNFV patches (backports, custom fixes etc.).
+This directory holds submodule fetching/patching scripts, intended for working with upstream Fuel/MCP components (e.g.: reclass-system-salt-model) in developing/applying OPNFV patches (backports, custom fixes etc.).

 The scripts should be friendly to the following 2 use-cases: